solutionforest/filament-panzoom/README.md

 ## Quick Tips

-💡 **Pro Tip**: Double-click anywhere on the image to quickly zoom to that exact position!
-The zoom level is configurable (default: 3x).
+💡 **Pro Tip**: Double-click anywhere on the image to zoom to that exact position (configurable, default 3x).
+Double-click again to return to fit.

 ## Features

 ### Zoom Controls
 - **Mouse Wheel**: Scroll to zoom in/out
-- **Double-Click**: Double-click to zoom to exact position (configurable level, default: 3x)
+- **Double-Click**: Double-click to zoom to exact position (configurable level, default: 3x).
+Double-click again to return to fit.
 - **Zoom Buttons**: Click the + and - buttons in the control panel
 - **Zoom Range**: 0.5x to 5x magnification